 Why "three sparrows?"
 Our free-singing, free-flying songbird friends embody such joy and ease.
 When I am working at my best as a teacher, I'm helping to free the natural voice of my student.
-When we work together, in the space of a supportive, integrated, educational, fun, and motivating studio atmosphere, something happens.
-It feels a little like art, and a little like freedom.
-It's my honor to meet you in this space.
+Our studio offers a space that is supportive, nurturing, affirming, educational, motivating, and fun.

-• Vocal instruction in the genres of Musical Theatre, Pop/Rock, Jazz, Folk, Classical, World, and more
+• Vocal instruction in the styles of Musical Theatre, Classical, Pop/Rock, Jazz, Folk, World, and more

 Singing is a comprehensive musical experience, necessitating a range of vocal, aural, visual, conceptual, and tactile abilities.
 To achieve this well-rounded skill-set, I have developed a method of "Singer's Theory" that incorporates elements of music theory, ear training, and keyboard knowledge into the on-going lesson program.
 Depth of theory education is determined by student interest and necessity.